Factbox - Latest on the spread of coronavirus around the world

 * The International Weightlifting Federation postponed the European championship from April to June.

-* Arsenal isolated some players and the Premier League postponed its Manchester City match on Wednesday.

-Compiled by Sarah Morland, Krishna Chandra Eluri and Uttaresh.V; Editing by Tomasz Janowski, Arun Koyyur and Anil D'Silva
+Compiled by Jagoda Darlak, Krishna Chandra Eluri and Uttaresh.V; Editing by Tomasz Janowski, Arun Koyyur and Anil D'Silva